Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---
 #### **enable_forms**(isenabled=True)
 Enable or disable form-filling capabilities.
+This is enabled by default.
 This method must be invoked *before* loading a webpage to take effect.

 Parameters